Radosław Sikorski: Journalism (1985–1992)

 In the mid-1980s, Sikorski worked as a freelance journalist for publications such as The Spectator and The Observer.
 He also wrote for the Indian newspaper The Statesman of Kolkata.
 In 1986, he travelled in Afghanistan, as he stated in his book, "to write about the war the mujahideen were waging against the Soviet Union".
 While a war correspondent for The Sunday Telegraph, he brought out the first report and photographs of the US Stinger missiles, whose use was a turning point in the war.

-In 1987, he made a hundred-day journey, under Soviet bombardment, to the ancient city of Herat.
-He won the 1st prize singles in category the category Spot News of World Press Photo Awards in 1988 for a photograph of a family killed and mummified in their home as a result of communist bombing raid.
+In 1987, Sikorski made a hundred-day journey under Soviet bombardment to the ancient city of Herat, Afghanistan.
+He won the 1st prize singles in the category Spot News of World Press Photo Awards in 1988 for a photograph of a family killed and mummified in their home as a result of a Soviet Air Force bombing raid.

 His adventures were presented in the documentary "Polish Mujahideen: Radosław Sikorski", produced by Discovery Channel.
 Sikorski described his perilous journey to Herat in his first book Dust of the Saints: A Journey to Herat in Time of War.

 In 1989, he became the chief foreign correspondent for the U.S. conservative magazine National Review, reporting from Afghanistan and Angola.
 He received praise for his article published in January 1989, "The coming crack-up of Communism", which proved prophetic.
 His article describing an ambush on the Benguela Highway conducted by Jonas Savimbi's UNITA rebels attracted widespread interest.

 In 1990–91, he was the Warsaw correspondent for The Sunday Telegraph.
-He was the author of the Interview of the Month program on the public Polish TV, in which he interviewed Margaret Thatcher, Lech Walesa, Vaclav Klaus, Otto von Habsburg, Henry Kissinger, Qian Qichen and others.
+He was the author of the Interview of the Month program on the public Polish TV, in which he interviewed Margaret Thatcher, Lech Wałęsa, Václav Klaus, Otto von Habsburg, Henry Kissinger, Qian Qichen and others.